 A system development life cycle (SDLC) is a systematic project management model that lays out the steps involved in developing an IT system, from conception to completion.

-The goal of a system development life cycle is to allow for the efficient production of a high-quality solution that meets or exceeds a client’s expectations at all 7 phases of sdlc while staying within budget and time constraints.
+The goal of a system development life cycle is to allow for the efficient production of a high-quality solution that meets or exceeds a client's expectations at all 7 stages of the system development life cycle while staying within budget and time constraints.

 A system development life cycle is a conceptual model that delineates the stages involved in developing and implementing a system.
 Each stage is important in the development process and differs from the others in terms of complexity, assets required, and intended functionalities.

 A system development life cycle is divided into, seven phases of sdlc: Let's take a look at each of them individually now.

 The most important stage of the SDLC process is planning.
 It entails determining and defining the project scope in order to develop a complete action plan for the project, as well as identifying the issues that the solution will address.

 This phase lays out what will happen during the project's life cycle and decides whether or not it will succeed.
 At this point, the team structure, time frame, budget, security, and other critical issues should all be considered.